ossec/ossec-docs/docs/manual/syscheck/index.rst

 Configuration Examples
 ----------------------

 To configure syscheck, a list of files and directories must be provided.
-The check_all option checks md5, sha1, owner, and permissions of the file.
+The check_all option checks md5, sha1, sha256 (enabled by default since 4.0.0), owner, and permissions of the file.

 Example: